per2jensen/dar-backup/README.md

 # Script features

   - Take full backups or differential backups
-  - Uses the par2 functionality for file repair http://dar.linux.free.fr/doc/usage_notes.html#Parchive
+  - Uses the par2 functionality for file repair, 5% error correction configured http://dar.linux.free.fr/doc/usage_notes.html#Parchive
   - Test the archive after backup
-  - Simple restore test, restoring 1 file to feel more confident in a good backup
+  - Simple restore test, restoring 1 file to feel more confident about the backup
   - Relatively simple to add more directories to backup
   - sshfs is used to mount remote directory --> this script cannot run as root an ssh key setup has to be in place for the automatic mount